 Tip 3 - Will you reach your dreams?

 Your retirement dream may be lavish; it may be simply to not worry about money, or you may not have even thought about, but it doesn’t hurt to see how you’re tracking.
-The BT Retirement Income calculator will help you determine how much monthly income you’ll need in retirement, show you the progress you’ve made with your current super savings strategy, and suggest what it may take to reach your goal.
+The ASIC Retirement Income calculator will help you determine how much monthly income you’ll need in retirement, show you the progress you’ve made with your current super savings strategy, and suggest what it may take to reach your goal.

 Tip 4 - Tool up and save